Tribes and Reality

 And herds and packs survive!
 There is strength in the Tribe.

-This is the source of friction we all experience when we question tribal beliefs.
+And this is the source of friction we all experience when we question tribal beliefs.

 Try it sometime: